 Each August, neighbors of the Hopkins Farm on Clover Street in Pittsford are treated to a field of golden sunflowers on their daily commutes.
 People from outside the immediate area start asking “Are they there yet?” and then word starts to travel, and we all find out that “They’re here!”

-I start changing my commute around August 1 to find out for myself!
+I start changing my commute around August 5 to find out for myself!
 The timing depends on the amount of precipitation we have received all summer.
-One year, I stopped on August 3 and the field was completely lush and green.
-Five days later, they were blooming.

 Learn more about Hopkins Farm, established in 1813 and listed on the National Register of Historic Places as one of very few 200+ year old farms in this area.
 There’s a book you can read online entitled Reflections on Big Spring: A History of Pittsford, NY and the Genesee River Valley.
 Stop by their produce stand while you’re in the area.